How to Serve a Notice

-If you cannot prove this, any Order you obtain may be subsequently overturned on Appeal.
+If you cannot prove this, any possession order you obtain may be subsequently overturned on appeal.

-The best form of service is Personal Service where you or a member of staff or a professional Process Server serves the summons on the defendant and you obtain proof they have been served (via signature or witness statement).
+The best form of service is personal service where you or a member of staff or a professional process server serves the summons on the defendant and you obtain proof they have been served (via signature or witness statement).

 The Law of Property Act 1925 S196(5) allows notice to be sufficiently served if left at the premises by the landlord or their representative.
 As such, the next best method is to deliver it to the property by hand.

 Service to the property by hand should always be accompanied by a witness or by getting photographic evidence of service with proof of the date of the service.